icann/icann-rdap/docs/rdap-srv/index.md

 storage, though its storage layer is architected to accommodate a PostgreSQL backend if that is needed in the future.

-RDAP core support in this server is as follows:
+RDAP query support in this server is as follows:

 - [X] LDH Domain lookup (`/domain/ldh`)
 - [X] IDN U-Label lookup (`/domain/unicode`)